Vero ENT Allergy Center

 Allergy Drops, Shot Free Allergy Treatment

-This contemporary treatment method typically reserved for respiratory allergy sufferers, has been performed in Europe for over twenty years and in the United States for nearly a decade.
+This contemporary treatment method typically reserved for respiratory allergy sufferers, has been performed in Europe for over twenty-five years and used commonly in the United States for more than fifteen years.
 As an alternative to traditional allergy shots, drops or tablets of the same antigen used in injection therapy are placed under the tongue, swallowed, and absorbed into the system through the stomach lining.

 Stop living with unnecessary symptoms.
 Schedule a consultation with one of the physicians at Vero ENT and start a path to healthier and happier living!